We Are Open – Safety is Our Top Priority!

 We’ve reopened in accordance with CDC, O.S.H.A., and State Dental Board guidelines to responsibly resume seeing our patients for regular dental appointments and treatment.
 We want to assure you of the measures we take to maintain a clean and safe environment so you can continue to receive needed dental care without fear or concern.

-Does a General Dentist Provide Tooth Fillings, Crowns for Teeth, and Bridges?
+Do All Dentists Provide Tooth Fillings, Crowns and Bridges?

-Do I Have a Choice of Tooth Fillings?
+Do I Have a Choice in the Type of Bridge I Get?

-What’s the Process for Getting a Tooth Bridge?
+What’s the Procedure for Getting a Tooth Bridge Installed?

 You’ll need at least two office visits to get a bridge installed.
 During the first appointment, your dentist will prepare the abutting teeth and then take impressions of them.
 This will be the basis for your permanent bridge, and we’ll provide you with a temporary bridge to wear until the permanent one arrives in our office.
 When that happens, you’ll return and we’ll install your permanent bridge, but we’ll adjust it for comfort and fit before we permanently cement it in place.
 If you have questions about any of your dental needs, please call our office and we’ll be happy to answer them.